04-11-19 | References

 Introduced in 2011, Service Organization Control (SOC) reports are becoming more and more popular in data security and compliance discussions with every passing year, especially SOC 2.
 But what is a SOC report?
 Which one do you need?
 Why is a SOC 2 report so important?
 Do you actually need it, or is it something that just looks good on paper?

-There are three types of SOC reports, but we’ll mainly talk about what the SOC 2 report is for now, which is “designed for the growing number of technology and cloud computing entities that are becoming very common in the world of service organizations,” according to ssae16.org.
+A SOC 2 report is “designed for the growing number of technology and cloud computing entities that are becoming very common in the world of service organizations,” according to ssae16.org.
 If a SOC 1 report handles the financial transactions a company makes, SOC 2 reports on the security behind those financial transactions, making it more relevant than ever in the growing wake of credit card fraud and data breaches.
 Now that you know what a SOC 2 report is in basics, we can dive in to more detail about how it relates to your company.

 Unlike PCI DSS, which has very explicit requirements, SOC 2 requirements allow more flexibility for the data provider to decide how it wants to meet the criteria.
 Therefore, SOC II reports are unique to each company.
 Essentially, the provider looks at the requirements, decides which ones are relevant to their business practices, and then writes their own controls to fit those requirements.
 The data provider can write extra controls as needed, and disregard others if they are not relevant to what they are doing if they so choose.